SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

          subscript(i: Int) -> ItemType { get }
       }

-The ``Container`` protocol defines three requirements to describe a simple container.
+The ``Container`` protocol defines three required capabilities that any container must provide:

-New items can be added to the container with an ``append`` method;
+* It must be possible to add a new item to the container with an ``append`` method.
-a count of the items in the container can be retrieved with a ``count`` property;
+* It must be possible to access a count of the items in the container through a ``count`` property that returns an ``Int`` value.
-and each item in the container can be retrieved with a subscript that takes an ``Int`` index value.
+* It must be possible to retrieve each item in the container with a subscript that takes an ``Int`` index value.

-This protocol doesn't specify how the items in the container should be stored, or what type they are allowed to be.
+This protocol doesn't specify how the items in the container should be stored or what type they are allowed to be.
 The protocol only specifies the three bits of functionality that any type must provide in order to be considered a ``Container``.
-A conforming type can provide additional functionality if it wishes, as long as it satisfies at least these three requirements.
+A conforming type can provide additional functionality, as long as it satisfies these three requirements.

-Any type that conforms to the ``Container`` protocol needs to be able to specify the type of values it stores.
+Any type that conforms to the ``Container`` protocol must be able to specify the type of values it stores.
-Specifically, it needs to make sure that only items of the right type are added to the container, and it needs to be clear about the type of the items returned by its subscript.
+Specifically, it must ensure that only items of the right type are added to the container, and it must be clear about the type of the items returned by its subscript.

-In order to be able to define these requirements, the ``Container`` protocol needs a way to talk about the type of the elements that a container will hold, without knowing what that type is for a specific container.
+To define these requirements,
+the ``Container`` protocol needs a way to refer to the type of the elements that a container will hold, without knowing what that type is for a specific container.
-The ``Container`` protocol needs a way to say that any value passed to the ``append`` method must have the same type as the container's element type, and that the value returned by the container's subscript
+The ``Container`` protocol needs to specify that any value passed to the ``append`` method must have the same type as the container's element type, and that the value returned by the container's subscript